Discovery Learning Apprenticeship Projects for AY 2026-2027

 Website:

-Desired Majors: Applied Mathematics, Biological Engineering, Biomedical Engineering, Chemical Engineering, Computer Science, Creative Technology & Design, Electrical Engineering, Electrical & Computer Engineering, Integrated Design Engineering, Mechanical Engineering
+Desired Majors: Applied Mathematics, Biological Engineering, Biomedical Engineering, Computer Science, Electrical Engineering, Electrical & Computer Engineering

 Contact